 - A reference grammar.
 Morwood’s Oxford Grammar of Classical Greek is recommended: it is cheap (£2 abebooks), accurate, and clearly organised.

 - A lexicon.
-If you are a Q800 student or if you think you are likely to continue next year, then you should get a copy of Liddell and Scott’s Intermediate Greek-English Lexicon (if you go online you can find cheaper print-on-demand copies rather than hardback).
+If you are a Q800 student or if you think you are likely to continue to Greek Literary Texts next year, then you should get a copy of Liddell and Scott’s Intermediate Greek-English Lexicon (if you go online you can find cheaper print-on-demand copies rather than hardback).
 If not, then the Pocket Oxford Dictionary of Classical Greek by Morwood/Taylor (£4 abebooks) should be perfectly satisfactory for this year.

 Drop-in sessions are an important part of the module, offering students the opportunity to sort out areas of uncertainty as the module progresses.
 Often a quick, well-directed question can sort things out quickly and put your mind at rest.
 Drop-in sessions are particularly important where you have missed a class.
 You are expected to do the work which is always set out online, but you should use a drop-in session to check on anything you have not understood.